What to see in La Rochelle

 How to Get to The Town From La Rochelle Airport

 La Rochelle is a pretty harbour town on the west coast of France.
 Visitors spend their days enjoying al fresco meals looking over the water, roaming the cobble-stone streets, admiring Medieval architecture and lazing on one of two sandy beaches.
-The perfect place for a few night's stay or a long weekend.
+It's the perfect place for a few night's stay or a long weekend.

 Getting into the town centre is easy from La Rochelle airport.
-As you leave the airport departure area, turn right and walk about 20 metres and there you'll find a covered bus stop on the same side of the road.
+As you leave the airport departure area, turn right and walk about 20 metres and you'll find a covered bus stop on the same side of the road.
 From Monday to Saturday, the number 7 bus goes into the town roughly every 30 minutes, and the journey takes about 20 minutes.
 The final stop is at the Place de Verdun right in the centre of La Rochelle.
-The fare is roughly 2 Euros one way.
+The fare is roughly 3 Euros one way.
 Very cheap.
 On Sundays the bus service is less frequent and it is the number 47 - if you are travelling on a Sunday, make sure you check the timetable because there is a gap in the afternoon of about 2 hours when there is no service at all.
 There are lots of taxis outside the airport too, they arrive when a flight is scheduled to touch down.

 What to do in La Rochelle